Darkgrouptw/DentistProject/README.md

 ## Code_Introduction
 There is several code in these github:
-1. DentistDemo
+1. DentistDemo:
 This project is for demo.
 It will zip the scan results and send into DGX server.
 After the prediction is completed, grab the result to this code and display it.(It may take several minutes.)
-2. DentistProjectV2
+2. DentistProjectV2:
 Main results is in this project.
-3. DentistProjectV2_TensorflowNetProcess
+3. DentistProjectV2_TensorflowNetProcess:
 When DentistProjectV2 need neural network, it will use this process to call it.
-4. DentistRawDataReader
+4. DentistRawDataReader:
 A Raw Data Reader.
 (Test only)
-5. Paper TPS
+5. Paper TPS:
 Do thin plate spline in python.
-6. TensorflowNet
+6. TensorflowNet:
 All the things about OCT Network.
-7. Test_DentistDLL
+7. Test_DentistDLL:
 Communicate the OCT device though LabelView.
 (Test only)
-8. Test_Python
+8. Test_Python:
 Communicate C++ and python.
 (Test only)

 ## Precondition